DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

-    In the case of the **Demo CSS** view, we add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` as we don't want to require permissions for it and instead want to ensure that everyone will be able to see the link and page regardless of their permissions or being logged in.
+    In the case of the **Demo CSS** view, we add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` as we don't want to require any criteria to see it and instead want to ensure that everyone will be able to see the link and page regardless of their permissions or being logged in.

     In the case of **Sample2**, we are going to add the missing permissions that we accidentally omitted earlier.